 Despite his success, he’s refreshingly grounded and full of inspiring thoughtfulness.
 These qualities clearly shine through all his photos.

-Ana is a digital and analogue fine art photographer.
+Ana is a digital and analog fine art photographer.
 Her portfolio often features expressive models surrounded by nature.
-Every photo of hers stands out in its own way and shows how skilled she is at finding beauty everywhere.
+Every photo of hers stands out in its own way.
+And they show how skilled she is at finding beauty everywhere.

-There are vulnerability and colours in Ana’s photos.
-These make her gallery the ideal source of inspiration for photographers of all kinds.
+There is vulnerability and colors in Ana’s photos.
+These make her gallery an ideal source of inspiration for all kinds of photographers.

-Lotus is a photographer, a poet, a traveller, a teacher, and much more.
+Lotus is a photographer, a poet, a traveler, a teacher, and much more.
 She uses all these talents to create outstanding photos of people, places, and objects.

-This makes her work seem like it was taken straight out of a well-written novel.
+She captures emotions effortlessly, whether photographing herself, a model, or a landscape.
+This makes her work look like it is taken straight out of a well-written novel.

-Luke uses natural and artificial light to create haunting and moving portraits.
+Luke uses artificial and natural light to create haunting and moving portraits.
 His deep knowledge of lighting allows him to beautifully light his models.
 He uses simple things like laptop and TV screens.

 Luke’s photos range from conceptual pieces to eye-catching portraits.
 His experimentation is what makes his portfolio deeply interesting to look at.

-Willemijn is both a fine art photographer and a filmmaker.
-Her love for these two art forms helps her create cinematic portraits filled with longing and meaning.
+Willemijn started as a fine art photographer and is still a filmmaker.
+Her love for these two art forms helped her create cinematic portraits filled with longing and meaning.

 Sonya is the epitome of joyful photography.
-Her photos re-define fine art photography thanks to their muted colours and expressive models.
+Her photos re-define fine art photography thanks to their muted colors and expressive models.

 Sonya is also an experienced smartphone photographer.
-She has over 200,000 followers on Instagram alone.
+She has almost 200,000 followers on Instagram alone.
 She regularly talks about her travels on her social media platforms.

-Josefine started taking photos at the age of seven when her father gave her a film camera.
-She’s been taking breathtaking photos of her adventures and the people around her ever since.
+Josefine started taking photos at seven when her father gave her a film camera.
+She’s been taking breathtaking photos of her adventures and those around her ever since.

-Josefine draws inspiration from travelling, cosiness, and the people she loves.
-In her portfolio, you’ll find a rich collection of portraits, landscapes, and weddings.
+Josefine draws inspiration from traveling, coziness, and the people she loves.
+You’ll find a rich collection of portraits, landscapes, and weddings in her portfolio.
 There is also a blog filled with stories.